mvuco00/Lottery/README.md

 Frontend application for ethereum project (interaction with ethereum blockchain network).
 Smart contract can be found here [eth-loto](https://github.com/mvuco00/eth-loto).

-An user can enter an lottery competition by sending some value od ether to the network.
+An user can enter an lottery competition by sending some value of ether to the network.
 The manager can pick the winner.